nikspyratos/toybox/README.md

 The toybox has a bit of everything - a grand tour of the Laravel PHP world, so to speak.

-Even if you don't need another boilerplate, perhaps the list of [recommended services](#next-steps---diy) will still give you a path forward.
+Even if you don't need another boilerplate, perhaps the list of [recommended services](#next-steps---diy) will still give you a path forward, or the [scripts](bin) will give you something to work with.

-While this is an opinionated setup, it's easy to change it as you please.

 > This project is intended mostly for use as a solo Laravel developer who wants to rapidly develop and deploy indie SaaS projects.
 This is not intended for junior developers - having worked with the modern Laravel ecosystem is ideal to use this project.
 For client work I'd still recommend going down more well-trodden paths like using Forge/Ploi or a Docker-based solution.

+Principles
+- **Self-containment**: With minimal extra commands, you should be able to clone this repo and get something running.
+- **Tiny but mighty**: Minimising the different languages used, using simpler & standardised alternatives to common tools.
+- **Don't reinvent the wheel**: Use as much of the official & unofficial Laravel ecosystem where applicable.
+Use popular (i.e. sustainable, gets regular updates) tools & packages where applicable instead of rewriting boilerplate logic from scratch.
+We're in Laravel, not JS!
+- **Customisation**: Don't like my tech choices?
+It's easy to sub them out.
+- **Stability**: Strict types.
+Automated linting.
+- **Simplified Scaling**: It's cheaper to scale with load balancing & bigger servers, and with minor manual input instead of full automation.
+- **Local is lekker**: Reducing reliance on third-party services while not reducing capabilities.

 ## Support this project